Using a table visualization

 5.6.1.
 Column header style

-Use the Column Header Style to change the appearance both for the 'last row' of column headers displayed directly above your rows of data, and additional column headers displayed above when a hierarchy is placed on Columns in the metric set.
+Use the Column Headers style to change the appearance for column headers displayed directly above data cells, as well as for any additional column headers displayed when a hierarchy is placed on Columns in the metric set.

-Use the tabs to access all the options.
-In the Text tab, you can enable Rotate Column Header Text and set a rotation angle.
+Use the categories to access all the options.
+For example, under Font & Text, you can enable Rotate Column Header Text and set a rotation angle.

 Rotate column header text